Skip to main content

 #

-• Genzano di Roma (Lazio): Located in the Castelli Romani hills just outside Rome, Genzano is home to perhaps the most famous Infiorata in the world.
-Since 1778, the entire length of Via Italo Belardi has been covered in a floral carpet that leads up to the church of Santa Maria della Cima.
-The designs often replicate famous paintings or intricate religious scenes.
+• Genzano di Roma (Lazio): Just outside Rome, Genzano hosts perhaps the most famous Infiorata.
+Since 1778, the entire length of Via Italo Belardi has been covered in a floral carpet leading to the church.

 #